Injured in a Bicycle Accident? Don’t Overlook These 3 Resources

 While browsing legal articles and blogs might answer a few of your questions and provide basic information, they are no substitute for personalized advice.
 An accident lawyer familiar with bicycle accident cases can bring a number of assets to your case, including past case experience and an understanding of Ontario’s laws and case precedence.

 Additionally, a lawyer can handle all aspects of the claim — from the initial Application for Accident Benefits to the valuation of a claim.
-A lawyer can determine if you have grounds for pursuing a lawsuit against a negligent driver and initiate the suit on your behalf.
+A lawyer may be able to determine if you have grounds for pursuing a lawsuit against a negligent driver, and initiate the suit on your behalf

 3. A Free Case Consultation with an Ontario Lawyer